LB-HanshengHuang/LB-HanshengHuang/README.md

-- 👋 Hi, I’m @LB-HanshengHuang
+- 👋 Hi, I’m Hansheng Huang
 - I'm from Taiwan, Tainan
 - Have been living in Japan for 7 years
 - Previously worked in car industry (Toyota group), fintech industry (SBI group), and advertisement industry (Appier)